DrakonForge/DrakonScript/README.md

 #### Response Preset

-Instead of the standard `lines = [ ... ]` definition within a rule, you can use `lines = <rule_name>`.
+Instead of the standard `response { ... }` definition within a rule, you can use `response <rule_name>`.
 This will make the response for this rule exactly match the response of previously defined named rule, which is useful for designing multiple different conditions that can point to the exact same response.

 ## Using the Web Editor